egbakou/RESTCountries.NET/README.md

 List<Country> result = await RESTCountriesAPI.GetCountriesByNameContainsAsync(string name);
 ```

-If partial name, this method could return a list of countries.
-Else a List of one element.
+If partial name, this method could return a list of countries,otherwise a List of one element.

 - Search by country full name.